HMS Santa Margarita (1779): French Revolutionary Wars

 In April 1795 Santa Margarita came under the command of Captain Thomas Byam Martin.

 In September 1795 a French squadron captured Hibberts, Chisolm, master, as she was sailing from Jamaica to London, but Santa Margarita recaptured her.

 At the action of 8 June 1796 she captured the French Tamise, which had previously been HMS Thames.
 Santa Margarita had two killed and three wounded in the action.
-She went on to capture the 16-gun privateer Buonoparte on 24 October 1796, and the 18-gun privateer Vengeur the following day.
-Buonoparte was the former packet King George.
-Santa Margarita sent both into Cork.
+She went on to capture two French privateers, the 16-gun Buonoparte on 24 October 1796, and the 18-gun Vengeur the following day.
+Buonoparte was the former British packet ship King George, and Santa Margarita sent both into Cork.
 Vengeur was armed with 18 guns and had a crew of 110 men.
-She was nine days out of Brest when Santa Margarita captured her.
-Vengeur had captured the ship Potomah, which had been sailing from Poole to Newfoundland with a cargo of merchandise; the British recaptured Potomah.
+She was nine days out of Brest, France when Santa Margarita captured her.
+Vengeur had previously captured the ship Potomah, which had been sailing from Poole to Newfoundland with a cargo of merchandise; the British recaptured Potomah.

 Captain George Parker assumed command of Santa Margarita in December 1796.
-On 21 June 1797 she captured the privateer San Francisco (alias Los Amigos) off the Irish coast.
+On 21 June 1797 she captured the Spanish privateer San Francisco off the Irish coast.
 San Francisco was pierced for 14 guns and had a crew of 53 men.
-She was from St Sebastian and had cruised between Scilly and Cape Clear for 20 days without having captured anything.
+She was from San Sebastián and had cruised between Scilly and Cape Clear for 20 days without having captured anything.
 She was apparently quite new and sailed well.
 Parker observed that with better luck she might have done some mischief.

 Parker went on to have further success against privateers.
 He captured the 16-gun Adour off Cape Clear on 10 July 1797 and the 16-gun Victorine on 8 August in the same area.

 Santa Margarita sailed to the Leeward Islands again in March 1798, and at the end of the year captured the 14-gun privateer Quatorze Juillet.